phoenixding/scdiff/README.md

 **Visualization Config (Left panel)**:

 * **RESET**: It restores all configs to default.
-The slider resizes the visualization.
+The slider blow resizes the visualization.

 * **CELL PLOTS** :
-	* **Plot Cells**: show PCA/TSNE plots for all cells (use the radio button to select the dimension reduction method : PCA/T-SNE for visualization).
+	* **Plot Cells**: show PCA/TSNE/ISOMAP plots for all cells (use the radio button to select the dimension reduction method : PCA/T-SNE/ISOMAP for visualization).

 * **TF CONFIG** :
 	* **Show/Hide TF** : display/hide the regulating TFs for each path.